 The Financial Transparency Coalition (FTC) is a global network of more than 150 allied civil society organizations, thirteen governments, and dozens of the world’s foremost experts on illicit financial flows (IFFs).
 The FTC uses its wide reach and deep expertise to influence global norms and standards for financial transparency, and close loopholes in the global financial system.
 By promoting concrete measures to create more transparency, we work to address the systemic issues that stifle economic development.

-Curtail illicit financial flows through the promotion of a fairer, more transparent, accountable and sustainable financial system.
+Curtail illicit financial flows through the promotion of a transparent, accountable and sustainable financial system that works for everyone.

 The Shadow Financial System and the Need for Greater Transparency

 Over the past half century, the shadow financial system has grown more complex, encompassing a variety of tools to hide and move money undetected.
 Whether its with the use of anonymous companies and tax havens, or through accounting schemes like trade mispricing, the result is the proliferation of illicit financial flows—money thats illegally earned, transferred or utilized.